Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 Maintaining compliance is easier said than done.
 As the list of regulations continues to grow and as the business environment changes, this challenging task has only become more complex.

-In addition to sticking to strict IT compliance standards, you may choose to implement a System Integrity Assurance solution like CimTrak.
+In addition to adhering to strict IT compliance standards, you may choose to implement a System Integrity Assurance solution like CimTrak.
 This type of tool will empower your team to prevent unauthorized access, remediate unauthorized changes, and detect breaches in real-time.

 Meet IT Compliance Standards With Ease